Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 `{pi}` is not an array, it is a simple value `{1,{2,3,4},5}` is an array of three elements, whose second value is itself an array

+**All RRF versions**

 The unary prefix operator `#` can be applied to a value of array type to get the number of elements, and the indexing operator `[ ]` can be applied to extract a single element.

-Note, once created arrays are fixed length.
-An array variable must be reassigned to a new array to change its length.
+Once created arrays have fixed length so you cannot assign values to out-of-bounds elements.
+An array variable can be reassigned with a new array value to change its length.

 ## Unary prefix operators